toptensoftware/JsonKit/readme.md

 report the error location just before the bad literal, instead of after it.

-*ReadDictionary* - reads a Json dictionary, calling the callback for each key encountered.
+*ReadDictionary* - reads a JSON dictionary, calling the callback for each key encountered.
 The callback routine should read the key's value using the IJsonReader interface.
 If nothing is read by the callback, PetaJson will skip the value and move onto the next key.

-*ReadArray* - reads a Json array, calling the callback at each element position.
+*ReadArray* - reads a JSON array, calling the callback at each element position.
 The callback routine must read each value from the IJsonReader before returning.

 *Parse* - parses a typed value from the input stream.